-MATERIALS: Food Words slides (Miro board)
+MATERIALS: Food Words (Worksheet #1), paper + pens/pencils

 The purpose of this activity is to start to have participants think about food and what food is to them, what they like or not like about food.
 This activity will gather information and identify what participants find appealing about food and what their aspirations are around eating to help inform aspects of food choice within their own food environments and systems.